SamuelTai/ner_task/README.md

    docker run -d -p 8000:8000 my-web-service
    ```

-6. **Access the Web Application**: Access the web application by navigating to `http://localhost:8000` in your web browser.
+6. **Access the Web Service**: Access the web service by navigating to `http://localhost:8000` in your web browser.

 ## Workflow